-Tony Caputo is the head men's basketball coach at Southern Virginia University.
+Tony Caputo is the head men's basketball coach at Southern Virginia University, entering his fifth season.

 In his first season at the helm of men's basketball, Caputo led Southern Virginia in 2012-13 with a 17-7 record, registering the fewest losses (7) and second-highest winning percentage (.708) in program history along with extending a program-record 28-game home winning streak.